Spelling for Mindfulness: How Slowing Down Can Help You Focus and Learn

 Instead of rushing through a list, try focusing on one word at a time.
 Say each letter aloud or in your head, pausing between each one.
 Feel the rhythm of the word.
 Let the shape of each letter settle in your mind.

 Tip: Use your finger to trace each letter in the air, on your palm, or on a surface.
-This adds a physical, grounding element to the exercise.
+This will add a physical, grounding element to the exercise.

 This calming spelling practice will help learners tune out distractions and stay present.
 It’s also a powerful way to develop memory and awareness.